Hamilton takes advantage of Vettel’s crash, wins Singapore Grand Prix

 Alonso, meanwhile, bravely continued but retired on lap 9.

 "The car was completely destroyed on the left side," the Spaniard said.
-"It's a pity.
-We had high hopes."

 The safety car came out again shortly after, as Daniil Kvyat crashed his Toro Rosso.